 Climbing Trips

-DTU Climbing wants to encourage more climbing trips for its members and by its members.
+DTU Climbing wants to encourage more climbing trips for its members.
 This is to introduce the aspect of outdoor bouldering and to strengthen the community in our gym.
-For this reason we are supporting two types of trips, the board-planned club trips and the self-planned club trips.
-More details for each type can be read below.
+For this reason we are supporting the participation in board-planned trips.

 It is important to note that ONLY members of DTU Climbing will be eligible for a refund.